 The murderer of Lilly Kane has been found and is in jail awaiting justice.
 You'd expect: Logan Echolls, who was in love with Lilly and hates the murderer, to do everything he can to see the murderer behind bars.
 Instead: In an extraordinarily misguided act of "loyalty" to his dead girlfriend, Logan destroys the evidence and the murderer goes free.

-Veronica is neck and neck with another student with another student for having the highest GPA in her class, which will earn her the Kane Scholarship, allowing her to attend Stanford on the Kane family's dime.
+Veronica is neck and neck with another student for having the highest GPA in her class, which will earn her the Kane Scholarship, allowing her to attend Stanford on the Kane family's dime.
 You'd expect: She'd do her best to earn the scholarship, and only sacrifice it if something truly important got in her way.
 Instead: She deliberately walks out on a test, thereby forfeiting the scholarship, in order to see the verdict in Lilly's murder trial.
 Just to hear the verdict read, mind you — there was no way she could affect the outcome, and the verdict would be all over the news seconds later.
 She decided it was worth giving up her dream of going to Stanford just to see the look in the murderer's eyes when he was convicted ... oh, except that, due to her boyfriend's idiocy, he got acquitted.

 Victorious: In "Tori Gets Stuck", Tori has to donate a second pint of blood for Robbie after Jade stole the first one she donated (long story).
 Eventually her blood has been removed and put in a bag.
 Robbie enters the room, pleased to see her having gone out of her way for him again.
 You'd expect: That Tori would hold on to the bag of blood to make sure nothing would happen to it.
 Considering she already had to donate one pint of blood, she would have to be extra careful with this one.
 Instead: Tori holds it up, and Robbie takes it from her.
 He imagines that he's holding "liquid Tori" in his hands, and then holds it up to the light in the room, but drops it, which splatters it all over the two of them.
 Tori is then forced to give up a THIRD pint of blood, which is pretty dangerous.
 And by the end of the episode, she feels drowsy and faint when she tries to do her part in the school play.